 Rindy has held previous jobs in media and publishing, and when he is not wrangling themes and plugins for Tadpole, he works in the tech department of a global market research firm.
 Previously a regular at the WPNYC meetups, as well as an organizer of WordCamp NYC, he is now based in Malaysia and helping to organizer WordCamp Kuala Lumpur.

-Melissa Cahill‘s background is in web-based applications development, content management, and marketing/communications projects for clients in a variety of industries (mostly law firms and non-profits).
-In 2011 she launched Panoptic Online Marketing, LLC., a full-service Internet Marketing Agency providing integrated solutions for small businesses seeking to leverage their online presence through SEO, paid search advertising, email, social media and SMS (text message) marketing.
+Melissa Cahill‘s background is in web marketing/communications projects for clients in a variety of industries.
+From 2011-2017 she ran Panoptic Online Marketing, LLC., a full-service Internet Marketing Agency providing integrated solutions for small businesses seeking to leverage their online presence through SEO, paid search advertising, email, social media and SMS (text message) marketing.

-Melissa’s involvement with Tadpole skews towards business development and client relationship management, though Panoptic is often asked to consult with Tadpole’s clients on their content and SEO strategy.
+Melissa supports Tadpole with all kinds of tasks: responding to RFPs, drafting and reviewing proposals, working on Tadpole’s content marketing strategy, and occasionally consulting with Tadpole’s clients on their SEO needs.
 Building a new WordPress website (or redesigning an old one) is the perfect opportunity to develop your SEO strategy — which is essentially a content marketing strategy.
 What is she talking about?
 Ask her.

 Kevin Cristiano watches over the Tadpole servers and infrastructure.
 He has a strong background in SQL databases and has not met a command line he did not like.
 Kevin came to WordPress in 2005 by chance and has stayed with it ever since.
 Having spent many years working on hand coded sites, the ability to give bloggers, site owners and just about everyone the ability to not only control their content, but to manage it themselves is the greatest strength of WordPress.